keadachik/demo-crossplane/docs/delete-tag.md

 git push
 ```

-!!! info "Wait for 1min"
+!!! info "Wait for 30 seconds"
-    Remember to wait for 1 minute as that's how often Crossplane is configured to sync.
+    Remember to wait for 30 seconds as that's how often Crossplane is configured to sync.

-After 1 minute, refresh the Classic Settings app, Automatically applied tags settings page:
+After 30 seconds, refresh the Classic Settings app, Automatically applied tags settings page:

 For example:
 ```